Updated July 2019

 In the airport

-- If you take formula, security will open it to check, so if you have the kind that doesn’t have a cap (ex.
-Gerber Gentle) you will want to bring a bottle or way to store the opened formula.
-Gel ice packs may not be okay in security.
+- If you take formula, security will open it to check, so if you have the kind that doesn’t have a cap, you will want to bring a bottle or way to store the opened formula.

 - More info on liquids and baby foods from TSA

-- If you have a soft carrier, you can wear them right through the security checkpoint.
-And, many airports have a medical screening or family line you can go through if you’re carrying breastmilk or pre-mixed formula.
+- If you have a soft carrier, you can wear your infant right through the security checkpoint.
+And, many airports have a medical screening or a family line you can go through if you’re carrying breastmilk or pre-mixed formula.
 Sometimes, the line is faster than the regular security line!

 - Gate check or check your stroller, car seat or base.
-Consider getting a bag to put them in.
+Consider requesting a bag at the check-in counter to put them in.

-- Do a diaper change immediately before boarding and if traveling with a partner have them board first with all the stuff and then board very last with your clean-diapered baby.
+- Do a diaper change immediately before boarding.
+If traveling with a partner, have them board first with all the stuff and then board very last with your clean-diapered baby.